anukasi/shrfunds-netlify-cms/src/pages/index.md

 mainpitch:
   title: Fund Objective
   description: "                         "
-description: The main motive of this site is to share knowledge and provide meaningful financial insights.
+description: The main motto of this site is to share knowledge and provide meaningful financial insights.
 intro:
   blurbs: []